-There are many fruits available with good nutritional value and fiber in them.
+There are many fruits available with good nutritional value and fibre in them.
 But, while many are seasonal fruits and can be enjoyed only for a specific period of time, there are many others which are available through the year such as apple, banana, pomegranate, etc. Couple of month’s back I wrote about the benefits of an Apple.
 As every fruit has its own benefits Today, I am going to tell you about the ‘Power of Pomegranate’.

-Pomogranates has most powerful antioxidants among all fruits.
+Pomegranates have most powerful antioxidants among all fruits.
 Antioxidants in pomegranates include polyphenols, such as tannins and anthocyanins.
 In fact, pomegranates may have even more antioxidant power than cranberry juice or green tea.

 Pomegranate contains approximately 50 percent of our daily recommended vitamin C, as well as pantothenic acid (B5), which may help us in preventing muscle cramping and insulin resistance.
-As it is a good source of Vit C and dietary fiber, it improves resistance for outer infections caused by the viruses.
+As it is a good source of Vit C and dietary fibre, it improves resistance to outer infections caused by the viruses.
 Eating pomegranates regularly helps strengthen our immune system in the body and protects us from harmful diseases.

 It’s not only the fruit even its peels have nutritional benefits.
-In recent times, Chinese researches have claimed that the pomegranate peel does hold immense potential as it contains double the antioxidants than the fruit pulp contains.
+In recent times, Chinese researchers have claimed that the pomegranate peel does hold immense potential as it contains double the antioxidants than the fruit pulp contains.

-As it is good source of Vitamin C, the growth agent helps heal wounds and form scar tissue.
+As it is a good source of Vitamin C, the growth agent helps heal wounds and form scar tissue.
 It acts a protein agent to build body mass and is an important player in the repair and maintenance of cartilage, bones and teeth.

 1 tbsp of pomegranate peel powder should be taken twice daily with water for preventing bad breath.
 Again the peel helps in cough relief.
 The mixture of peel powder in hot water and gargling with that water helps relieve sore throats.
 The fruit consumption also helps in the prevention of hair fall.
 Daily intake of pomegranate will also make your skin glow.
-Because of all these qualities the pomegranate is called a super fruit.
+Because of all these qualities, the pomegranate is called a super fruit.

 The pomegranate arils make a perfect garnish for salads and other dishes also.
-Its juice is used in soups, jellies, sauces and different other types of cakes and its juice also add natural sweetness to the dishes with a unique flavor.
+Its juice is used in soups, jellies, sauces and different other types of cakes and its juice also add natural sweetness to the dishes with a unique flavour.